phylum-dev/documentation/docs/package_firewall/cargo.md

 ## Configuration

-All configuration options will require a Phylum API key, since Phylum authentication.
+All configuration options will require a Phylum API key, since Phylum requires authentication.
 You can find out how to generate one in our [API Keys documentation].

 In the following examples, all API keys will be represented as